-Looking to switch broadband provider?
+Looking to switch broadband providers?

-Let’s begin our reviews!
+Let’s begin our reviews.

 Overall value rating